 Time to Leave

 All too soon, it was time to say goodbye.
 Our friend and new friends had to get back to their ships as a few of them were performing that night and we had a ferry to catch back to Puerto Morelos where we are staying.

 It was an amazing day and a wonderful experience.
 I can’t wait to get back to Cozumel and check it out properly.
-There are so many shops to go to, as long as I remember to stay away from the beauty salons (!) as well as an organic coffee place, Coz Coffee, I want to visit.
-Even though I have given up coffee for now, there is always a strong possibility I may start again; I think organic is the way to go.
+There are so many shops to go to, as long as I remember to stay away from the beauty salons (!).
+There is also an organic coffee place, Coz Coffee, I want to visit.
+Even though I have given up coffee, for now, there is always a strong possibility I may start again; I think organic is the way to go.